Also Known As

 Treatment

-The best form of treatment is avoidance of the offending allergens.
-In reality, this is not possible.
+The best form of treatment is avoidance of the offending allergens, although In reality, this may not be possible.
 Some allergies naturally dissipate with time, but steroids and other drugs are often necessary to counteract the unpleasant symptoms and effects of allergies.
 If the use of drugs is necessary, the horse's condition should be thoroughly evaluated by a veterinarian before the treatment is started.

 Prolonged use of drugs can have serious side effects, so proper testing to determine the source of the allergic reaction is important.
 Having ruled out other possible maladies, blood may be drawn and sent to a laboratory for diagnostic evaluation.
 The horse's serum will be tested for sensitivity to a number of possible allergens including grasses, weeds, molds, pollens, barn dust and a number of food types and ingredients used in horse food preparations.

 Based on the results of the allergy test, the same allergens to which the horse tested sensitive are injected in increasing concentrations.
-This builds the horse's tolerance to the allergens so it can live more comfortably in its environment
+This builds the horse's tolerance to the allergens so he can live more comfortably in his environment

 Dig Deeper